2025 Ecuador protests

-The 2025 Ecuador protests that began on 12 September 2025, are mass demonstrations and national strikes in reaction to the government cancelling fuel subsidies.
+The 2025 Ecuador protests which escalated into a national strike beginning on 22 September 2025, are mass demonstrations and national strikes in reaction to the government cancelling fuel subsidies.
 Indigenous groups led the protests and were joined by farmers, students and civil society organizations, creating a national movement calling for economic reforms and change of government policies.
 Violent clashes between the protestors and security forces led the government to declare a state of emergency in several provinces.

 Background

 Fuel subsidies have historically kept agriculture and transport costs low in Ecuador.
 This benefitted struggling populations and key economic sectors.
-On 13 September, 2025 the government led by President Daniel Noboa, announced the immediate removal of diesel subsidies to reduce fiscal deficits and redirect funds to other social programs.
-Diesel fuel prices rose from $1.80 to $2.80 per gallon, leading to nationwide strikes and protests led by the Confederation of Indigenous Nationalities of Ecuador (CONAIE), similar to protests in 2019 and 2022, over the same issues.
+On 12 September 2025, President Daniel Noboa eliminated the country's longstanding diesel subsidy via Executive Decree No. 126, with the new price taking effect on 13 September to reduce fiscal deficits and redirect funds to other social programs.
+Diesel fuel prices rose from $1.80 to $2.80 per gallon, The government stated the subsidy had cost the treasury nearly US$1.1 billion annually and undermined the sustainability of public finances.
+Of the projected savings, $300 million was designated to compensate bus companies, transport operators carrying essential goods, and poor families affected by the price increase, leading to nationwide strikes and protests led by the Confederation of Indigenous Nationalities of Ecuador (CONAIE), similar to protests in 2019 and 2022, over the same issues.
 The protests that began on September 18, were also fueled by the approval of the Loma Larga mining project, located in the Quimsacocha water reserve, in Azuay province.
 A project that local communities and environmentalists are worried about, as it may pollute important water sources.